-Most companies utilize some component of MVP when delivering software.
-An MVP (minimum viable product) is a product with the fewest amount of features necessary to fully function and that will enable testing feedback from users.
+Most companies utilize some component of an MVP approach when delivering software.
+An MVP (minimum viable product) is a product with the fewest number of features necessary to fully function, and enable testing feedback from users.
 Under a waterfall methodology, you release one product at the end of a development cycle and then slowly and enhance it after it is complete.
-Fortunately, we’ve moved past that, and are now in an age where we can develop components and release each component as its own MVP.
+Fortunately, we’ve moved past that and thanks to IT modernization, we can develop components and release each using the MVP approach.
 But how do you decide where to start?
-A typical approach to MVP is to figure out what the smallest group of features that can be released that will allow the system to function.
+A typical approach to MVP is to figure out what the smallest group of features are so that they can be released and allow the system to function.
 What often gets lost in this approach is the subsequent meeting of end-users’ needs.
 A user-centric MVP approach, however, will put the project on the path to faster adoption and smooth what can be a rocky transition for users.

-When I started working with clients, I wanted to design systems that would blow their socks off.
+When I first started working with a software consultancy, I wanted to design systems that would blow our clients’ socks off.
 However, when we released such “cutting edge” systems, users would feel that it was too much to absorb at one time and would wind up asking if we could return to the old system.
 This was my first exposure to the ups and downs of the adoption curve.

 The adoption curve is a process that all companies must contend with when updating or replacing a system.
 When users first get their hands on a new system, they’re overcome with joy: All of their work designing and testing the system is now paying off!
 It’s pretty; it’s new; it’s everything they’ve dreamed of.
-This enthusiasm typically lasts 1-2 days, then users slowly start regretting their choice to reject the old, sturdy system.
-It’s at this point that the hardest work for a consultant starts: pulling users out of their despair and getting them to use the new system.
+This enthusiasm typically lasts 1-2 days; then, users slowly start regretting their choice to reject the old, sturdy system.
+It’s at this point that the hardest work starts: pulling users out of their despair and getting them to use the new system.
 After training, bug fixes, some tears, and a ton of work, users begin to understand the system and start to use it again.
-This is the trajectory of the adoption curve for big bang approaches to modernization.
+This is the trajectory of the adoption curve for big bang approaches to IT modernization.
 Every effort should be made to avoid this dropoff and recovery time and to lessen the turbulence when modernizing a system.
-The easiest approach to overcoming the adoption curve is to introduce users to the product little by little—starting with an MVP.
+The easiest method to overcoming the adoption curve is to introduce users to the product little by little—starting with an MVP approach.

 If we return to the truck metaphor, an MVP approach to modernizing might be illustrated by replacing the seats to start instead of buying a whole new truck.
 This allows users to try out one new component first, without needing to switch over and adopt an entirely new vehicle.
 We can then take the feedback on that component and apply it to the next parts we are going to build.
 For example, maybe the user loves the feel of the new seat but dislikes the color.
 We can adjust the color of the seats and apply that scheme to the rest of the truck.
 We continue this approach, getting approval and buy-in on each item as we move through the modernization phases.